Cephalic presentation: Diagnosis

 Usually performing the Leopold maneuvers will demonstrate the presentation and possibly the position of the fetus.
 Ultrasound examination delivers the precise diagnosis and may indicate possible causes of a malpresentation.
 On vaginal examination, the leading part of the fetus becomes identifiable after the amniotic sac has been broken and the head is descending in the pelvis.

 Management

 Many factors determine the optimal way to deliver a baby.
-A vertex presentation is the ideal situation for a vaginal birth, although occiput posterior positions tend to proceed more slowly, often requiring intervention in the form of forceps, vacuum extraction, or Cesarean section.
-In a large study, a majority of brow presentations were delivered by Cesarean section, however, because of 'postmaturity', factors other than labour dynamics may have played a role.
+A vertex presentation is the ideal situation for a vaginal birth, although occiput posterior positions tend to proceed more slowly, often requiring intervention in the form of forceps, vacuum extraction, or caesarean section.
+In a large study, a majority of brow presentations were delivered by caesarean section, however, because of 'postmaturity', factors other than labour dynamics may have played a role.
 Most face presentations can be delivered vaginally as long as the chin is anterior; there is no increase in fetal or maternal mortality.
-Mento-posterior positions cannot be delivered vaginally in most cases (unless rotated) and are candidates for Cesarean section in contemporary management.
+Mento-posterior positions cannot be delivered vaginally in most cases (unless rotated) and are candidates for caesarean section in contemporary management.